Should I develop an App for iOS or Android?

 Ask your developer if your app idea is technically feasible to build for each platform before committing to one over the other.

 In this regard, developing for the Android platform can be much more challenging.
 Android's greatest strength of being available for virtually any device is also its greatest weakness.
 In addition to worrying about the myriad of screen sizes, there is an endless amount of hardware configurations which, if not tested for, could cause unexpected issues in your app.
-Take a look at this excellent visualization from OpenSignal to see how fragmented the Android market actually is.
+Take a look at these figures provided by Google to see how diverse the Android ecosystem actually is.

 Most apps won't require supporting such exotic devices, but if you are targeting a worldwide market, you might want to keep the potential costs of testing in mind.